Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 – Nervous system disorders

-Often: headache, dizziness;
+Common: headache, dizziness;

-Very rarely: polyneuropathy, memory loss or decrease;
+Very rare: polyneuropathy, memory loss or decline;

 Frequency unknown: cough, shortness of breath.

-Often: constipation, nausea, abdominal pain;
+Common: constipation, nausea, abdominal pain;

-Rare: pancreatitis;
+Rarely: pancreatitis;

 Frequency unknown: diarrhea.